Technical SEO

 Takeaway

-A 302 redirect is a temporary redirect used to send users and search engines to a different URL from the one they initially requested.
+A 302 redirect is used to send website visitors and search engines to a different URL from the requested one.
 It's useful for temporary situations like site maintenance, A/B testing, or short-term promotions.

-However, unlike 301 redirects which are permanent and pass most of the SEO value to the new page, 302 redirects do not pass this SEO value as they signal that the original page is expected to be back.
+It does not pass SEO value as it signals that the original page is expected to be back.

 Misuse of 302 redirects can potentially lead to confusion for search engines and may result in less optimal SEO outcomes.